-One of the most powerful versions of Amazing Grace was when former President of the United Stated covered it in speech.
-During a memorial service for Reverend Clementa Pinckney in Charleston 2015, Obama broke into a powerful rendition of Amazing Grace.
+One of the most powerful versions of the song was heard when the former President of the United Stated covered it when speaking at the Eulogy for Reverend Pickney.
+During a memorial service for Reverend Clementa Pinckney in Charleston 2015, Barack Obama broke into a powerful rendition of Amazing Grace.

 Amazing Grace Broadway Musical

 The famous song was even turned into a Broadway musical that follows the awe-inspiring real-life story of the beloved song.
 The musical gave a captivating look into the life of John Newton, the talented writer behind the song and how he came to write the worlds greatest hymn.

 The Amazing Grace Musical created by Christopher Smith and Arthur Giron.
 The musical was Christopher Smith’s first professional job as a writer and composer.
 The production of the musical first opened in 2012 in Connecticut and had a Pre-Broadway run in Chicago in 2014.
 It then officially opened on Broadway in July 2015 and finished in October 2015.